-The ship, the DUNEDIN STAR, ran aground at the Skeleton Coast of the then South West Africa in 1942/43.
+The ship, the Dunedin Star, ran aground at the Skeleton Coast of then South West Africa in 1942/43.

 When the call for aid came from the helpless men, women and children, marooned on that desert beach, the men of the South African Naval Forces, the Air Force, the Army and Police and the Administration for Railways and Harbours and even the Royal Navy got together to organize this amazing rescue operation.